wuertele/Drupal-Deployer/README.txt

   4.7), ensure that "Admin Menu Block" is placed in front of any other menu block and save your block configuration.

+* If your theme uses absolute or fixed positioned elements and the default margin-top for <BODY> is not sufficient, you can simply place a stylesheet file with the name 'admin_menu.css' in your theme to override or extend the CSS of your site when Drupal Administration Menu is enabled.

 -- AUTHORS --